Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 of Batman.
 He figured it would be a nice iconic image that marketing could

-use on the various products.
+use on various products.
 However, marketing felt it didn’t look identifiable

-enough as Superman and went with their design.
+enough as Superman and went with a different design.

 Superman and Supergirl. |